Kodaira-Spencer Anomalies with Stora-Zumino Method: Gelfand-Fuchs anomaly with polyforms

 \section{Gelfand-Fuchs anomaly with polyforms}

 The well-known two-dimensional trace anomaly, proportional to the Ricci scalar, is a Weyl anomaly preserving the reparametrisation invariance.
-Similarly, one can study the $s$ cohomology modulo $\diff$, on the space of $c, \mu$ and their derivatives, to produce a Weyl invariant anomaly, which breaks the reparametrisation invariance.
+Similarly, one can study the $s$-cohomology modulo $\diff$, on the space of $c, \mu$ and their derivatives, to produce a Weyl invariant anomaly, which breaks the reparametrisation invariance.
 This is called \emph{Gelfand-Fuchs} anomaly \cite{Fuchs:1969, Fuchs:1970a, Fuchs:1970b}.
-By considering appropriate (nonlocal) actions $\Gamma$ and $\tilde{\Gamma}$, whose variations give the (integrated) trace anomaly $\mathcal{A}$ and the (integrated) Gelfand-Fuchs one (plus its complex conjugate) $\tilde{\mathcal{A}}$, it was realised that a local counterterm $\mathcal{K}$ exists, linking the two actions:
+By considering appropriate (nonlocal) actions $\Gamma$ and $\tilde{\Gamma}$, whose variations give the (integrated) trace anomaly $\mathscr{A}$ and the (integrated) Gelfand-Fuchs one (plus its complex conjugate) $\tilde{\mathscr{A}}$, it was realised that a local counterterm $\mathscr{C}$ exists, linking the two actions:

-This proves the two (integrated) anomalies to be equivalent \cite{Polyakov:1981rd, Polyakov:1987zb, Knecht:1990wb, Knecht:1991cr, Knecht:1991vs}.
-Indeed, in the \textsc{brst} setting, equivalence between anomalies means that they belong to the same class of cohomology: Taking the $s$ variation of \eqref{2dactions}, one sees that the two anomalies differs by an $s$-exact term, given by the variation of the counterterm:
+This proves that the two (integrated) anomalies are equivalent \cite{Polyakov:1981rd, Polyakov:1987zb, Knecht:1990wb, Knecht:1991cr, Knecht:1991vs}.
+Indeed, in the \textsc{brst} setting, equivalence between anomalies means that they belong to the same class of cohomology: Taking the $s$-variation of \eqref{2dactions}, one sees that the two anomalies differ by an $s$-exact term, given by the variation of the counterterm: